ChenYingbing/IR-STP-Planner/README.md

 ## Code Content <a name="contentlist"></a>

 - Training/Evaluation codes of pgp prediction networks implemented in Commonroad Env.
-- The proposed IR-STP planning method in a s-t serach framework.
+- The proposed IR-STP planning method in a s-t search framework.
 - Evaluation tools Commonroad Env., including solution caching as well as metric extraction.